 Before the 5.2 version of WordPress, the white screen of death (WSOD) was a screen that provided feedback about technical difficulties with the website.

-Whether you see the technical difficulties message or just a white screen, the problem is the same and the ways to fix it are also the same.
+Whether you see the technical difficulties message or just a white screen, the problem is the same, and the ways to fix it are also the same.

 Why Is Your Website Experiencing Technical Difficulties?

-Here are the main reasons why you might see ‘The site is experiencing technical difficulties’ message or just a plain white screen:
+Here are the main reasons why you might see the ‘The site is experiencing technical difficulties’ message or just a plain white screen:

-- You entered a new function into the
+- A new function in the

 How to Fix ‘The Site Is Experiencing Technical Difficulties’ WordPress Error

 Because the WordPress fatal error shuts down our system, we cannot access our WordPress dashboard to deactivate it from there.

-Access your website through cPanel
+Step #1: Access your website through cPanel

-Please replace HOSTING with the name of your hosting company like ‘Hostgator’ so the search query will be ‘WordPress cPanel Hostgator’.
+Please replace HOSTING with the name of your hosting company, like ‘Hostgator’ so the search query will be ‘WordPress cPanel Hostgator.’

-In the list below you will find instructions on how to access the cPanel for the most popular hosting companies:
+In the list below, you will find instructions on how to access the cPanel for the most popular hosting companies:

-Then, just look for and open the File Manager option.
+Then, look for and open the File Manager option.

-Deactivate the theme
+Step #2: Deactivate the themes

-There, you’ll need to navigate into your themes folder and deactivate your active theme.
+You’ll need to navigate into your themes folder and deactivate your active theme.

 Navigate to the wp-content folder and then into the themes folder.

-There, you’ll find a list of all the themes that are installed on your WordPress website.
-Each theme is in its own folder.
+You’ll find a list of all the installed themes on your WordPress website there.
+Each theme is in its folder.

 To deactivate a theme, you’ll need to add “DISABLE” to the theme folder name.

-For example, if you’re using the Hello Elementor theme, right-click on the hello-elementor folder and choose ‘Rename’.
+For example, if you’re using the Hello Elementor theme, right-click on the

-Then, just add DISABLE to the theme name.
+Then, add DISABLE to the theme name.
 Then click on the ‘Rename File’ button.

 Now, the folder name should look like: hello-elementorDISABLE.

-Deactivate the plugins
+Step #3: Deactivate the plugins

-However, in this case, we will assign the DISABLE word to the plugins’ folder itself to deactivate all the plugins at once and then reactivate them one by one from inside your WordPress dashboard.
+However, in this case, we will assign the DISABLE word to the plugins’ folder to deactivate all the plugins at once and then reactivate them one by one from inside your WordPress dashboard.

-There, you’ll need to rename the plugins folder to pluginsDISABLE just like we did above.
+You’ll need to rename the plugins folder to pluginsDISABLE, just like we did above.

-Now, reload your WordPress website and make sure you don’t see ‘The Site Is Experiencing Technical Difficulties’ error message or the white screen of death.
+Now, reload your WordPress website and make sure you don’t see the ‘The Site Is Experiencing Technical Difficulties’ error message or the white screen of death.

-If you don’t see the fatal error, great!
+Suppose you don’t see the fatal error, great!
 One of the plugins caused the problem.

-All we have left to do now is to find the specific plugin or plugins that caused the error and revert it to its previous version.
+All we have left to do now is find the specific plugin or plugins that caused the error and revert it to its previous version.

 First, navigate to your plugins screen from inside your WordPress dashboard by going to Plugins -> Installed Plugins.

-Now, activate the plugins one by one, or a few by few, to find out which plugin caused the error message.
+Now, activate the plugins one by one, or a few by a few, to find out which plugin caused the error message.